Why you should use passive vulnerability scan on your website

 Less Impact

-⛔ In passive scans, all URLs are visited so, if there are links that perform actions like deleting accounts or files, passive scans can still be dangerous.
+⛔ In passive scans, all URLs are visited.
+If there are links that trigger destructive actions (such as deleting accounts or data), passive scans can still introduce risk.

 Bypass Web Application Firewalls